ceekeh/Linkedin-Devops/README.md

- CREATING ANSIBLE ROLES, ANSIBLE GALAXY TO GOOGLE ALREADY CREATED ROLES, CUSTOM ROLE pass_offline, ROLE DIRECTORY STRUCTURE & CONTENT, IMPORTING/ADDING FILES & REFERRING TO THE FILES IN THE ROLE DIRECTORIES, 2 LOCATIONS FOR ANSIBLE ROLES, CREATNG A ROLE 'HTTPD', CONFIGURING THE ROLE USING THE HTTPD PLAYBOOK & ADDING HANDLERS & NOTIFIERS, SPLITTING THE PLAYBOOK ie PUTTING THE DIFF PARTS OF THE PLAYBOOK IN THE RIGHT DIRECTORY, THE(ROLE)PLAYBOOK (Httpd.yml, CREATING A USER ROLE, USING SHELL MODULE TO PASS USER TO SUDOERS FILE,
+ CREATING ANSIBLE ROLES, ANSIBLE GALAXY TO GOOGLE ALREADY CREATED ROLES, CUSTOM ROLE pass_offline, ROLE DIRECTORY STRUCTURE & CONTENT, IMPORTING/ADDING FILES & REFERRING TO THE FILES IN THE ROLE DIRECTORIES, 2 LOCATIONS FOR ANSIBLE ROLES, CREATNG A ROLE 'HTTPD', CONFIGURING THE ROLE USING THE HTTPD PLAYBOOK & ADDING HANDLERS & NOTIFIERS, SPLITTING THE PLAYBOOK ie PUTTING THE DIFF PARTS OF THE PLAYBOOK IN THE RIGHT DIRECTORY, THE(ROLE)PLAYBOOK (Httpd.yml, CREATING A 'ADD A USER ROLE, USING SHELL MODULE TO PASS USER TO SUDOERS FILE,